jason0kenyon/jason0kenyon/README.md

 ### Hi there, I'm [Jason!](https://jason-kenyon.com) 👋
 I am an undergraduate mathematics student and undergraduate researcher at [Binghamton University](https://www2.math.binghamton.edu/p/start).
 I have interests in logic, real analysis, and quantum information.
-Additionally, I'm a self-taught web-developer and programmer, passionate about solving problems, design, and contributing to free and open source software.
-Contact me below to learn more about the services I provide, and my prior work (or just say hi).
+Additionally, I'm a self-taugh programmer passionate about solving problems, design, and contributing to free and open source software.
+Feel free to contact me via email.